 A Journey Into Prayeris reviewed by Michael E. Tymn, in The Journal of Religion & Psychical Research, October 2004, Vol. 27, Issue 4, page 229.
-Read nine customer reviews here on Amazon.com.

-“Prayer as Love is the global warming we want."
+Book Chronicles Groundbreaking Prayer Research that suggests "Prayer as Love is the global warming we want."
 (Page 122.).

 Mount Prospect, IL - Prayer is an unrelenting mental input into our world.
 Billons pray about other people.
 Religious terrorists pray about "'you” everyday.
 Do terrorists pray to heal or hurt you?
 Do we pray for what we need or what we want?
 Do we pray to win the lottery so no one else wins?
 Do we pray for a better economy for our own benefit?
 Is there a secret in prayer?
 In the unprecedented book, A Journey Into Prayer, author Bill Sweet records the persecutions and triumphs of two spiritual healers who were harassed when they started Spindrift Research that developed scientific laboratory tests to measure the good and bad motivations and effects of prayer on modest experiments of prayer.

 The Spindrift research translated some spiritual experiences and religious language into the scientific language and experiments of our times.
 That Spindrift tested prayer ignited religious dynamite.
-The ensuing outrage was sparked when the Klingbeils had people's thoughts and prayers tested on plants and on random numbers that formed into patterns.
+The ensuing outrage was sparked when the Klingbeils had people's thoughts and prayers tested on plants that had needs and on random numbers that formed into patterns.

-Radio host Art Bell said, “The Klingbeils were involved in very controversial work....
+Radio host Art Bell said, "'The Klingbeils were involved in very controversial work....
 They might have opened a door they did not intend to open.”
-Deepak Chopra notes, “Sweet illustrates the explosive nature of aligning science and religion.”
+Deepak Chopra notes, "'Sweet illustrates the explosive nature of aligning science and religion.”

-Dubbed as “deep, enlightening, and disturbing,” "'filled with dynamic discoveries,” and "'the clearest explanation of the scientific basis of prayer” among others, A Journey Into Prayer is an original story of innovation and spirituality never told before.
+Dubbed as "'deep, enlightening, and disturbing,” "'filled with dynamic discoveries,” and "'the clearest explanation of the scientific basis of prayer” among others, A Journey Into Prayer is an original story of innovation and spirituality never told before.
 Sweet says, "'The book might surprise readers that some prayers apparently have a scientific basis.
 Readers will find a way to analyze their true motives and agendas in prayer, also who is best suited or not to hold a religious office, and how other people's prayers for us might potentially affect us for good or ill.
 The positive and negative motives that ignite the direction of a prayer suggest that prayers can be either a blessing or a scourge for the Earth.”